-Organisations are obviously the main subject of our analysis.
-At least if we use the term with its classical meaning, they are complex social entities that are created and sustained by human agents.
-A bit more specifically, an organisation is a complex entity linked to a group of people that are thus able to constitute and regulate complex activities that otherwise could not be accomplished by non coordinated individuals.
+Organizations are obviously the main subject of our analysis.
+At least if we use the term with its classical meaning, they are complex social entities that are created and sustained by human agents6.
+A bit more specifically, an organization is a complex entity linked to a group of people that are thus able to constitute and regulate complex activities that otherwise could not be accomplished by non coordinated individuals.

-With respect to the ontological nature of organisations, we can say that the literature has developed mainly around three fundamental questions:
+With respect to the ontological nature of organizations, we can say that the literature has developed mainly around three fundamental questions:

-- Are organisations social groups or different kinds of entities? - Are organisations agents?
+- Are organizations social groups or different kinds of entities? - Are organizations agents?
 If this is the case, which kind of agents are they? - Do they keep their identity through time and changes?
 How?

 With respect to the first question, an interesting position in literature is that of Gilbert (1989), which describes social groups as sets of people connected by some kind of tie and conscious of this tie.
-On the other hand, at least intuitively, the word 'organisation' recalls some organised structures where knowledge is heterogeneously distributed, so that some members can be unaware of the tie that links them to people they can even ignore the existence of.
-Thus, our choice will be to consider organisations as distinct from social groups.
+On the other hand, at least intuitively, the word "organization" recalls some organized structures where knowledge is heterogeneously distributed, so that some members can be unaware of the tie that links them to people they can even ignore the existence of.
+Thus, our choice will be to consider organizations as distinct from social groups.

-As for the second question, this constitutes the main subject of the literature on organisations in legal and moral philosophy, where it raises fundamental issues as personhood and responsibility of organisations.
-In many accounts organisations are considered as having a personality and identity of their own and thus as being agentive entities (Rousseau, 1762; Hauriou, 1925).
-Nonetheless, since they act in a very peculiar way, namely through the actions of some agents who, in virtue of the roles they play, are delegated to act on their behalf', it is not very obvious that they can really be classified as agentive entities.
-Not only this: their actions (the actions these agents perform on their behalf) are of a particular form that we can call 'institutional'.
-The president does not hit a piece of wood with a stick on behalf of the organisation he is president of (unless this is a symbolic gesture with some further meaning), but he can very easily sign a contract on behalf of it.
-In other terms, every act which is indirectly performed by an organisation must be institutional.
-For the time being, we would not take a definite position on the agentive vs. non agentive essence of organisations, but we will postpone the solution of this dilemma to future developments of this work, where the notion of 'representative of an organisation' will be specifically addressed.
+As for the second question, this constitutes the main subject of the literature on organizations in legal and moral philosophy, where it raises fundamental issues as personhood and responsibility of organizations.
+In many accounts organizations are considered as having a personality and identity of their own and thus as being agentive entities (Rousseau (1762), Hauriou (1925)).
+Nonetheless, since they act in a very peculiar way, namely through the actions of some agents who, in virtue of the roles they play, are delegated to act on their behalf7, it is not very obvious that they can really be classified as agentive entities.
+Not only this: their actions (the actions these agents perform on their behalf) are of a particular form, that we can call "institutional".
+The President doesn't hit a piece of wood with a stick on behalf of the organization he's president of (unless this is a symbolic gesture with some further meaning), but he can very easily sign a contract on behalf of it.
+In other terms, every act which is indirectly performed by an organization must be institutional.
+For the time being, we won't take a definite position on the agentive vs. non agentive essence of organizations, but we will postpone the solution of this dilemma to future developments of this work, where the notion of "representative of an organization" will be specifically addressed.